-The regulatory sandbox allows businesses to test innovative propositions in the market, with real consumers.
+The Regulatory Sandbox allows firms to test innovative propositions in the market with real consumers.
 It’s open for applications at any point throughout the year.

 - the ability to test products and services in a controlled environment

 - the opportunity to find out whether a business model is attractive to consumers, or how a particular technology works in the market